 The kind of tools that help answer the questions above vary, but you will generally find the following features:

-- Data gathering: The first step is to analyze data from legitimate users and fraudsters.
+- Data collection: The first step is to capture and analyze user data.

-- Data enrichment: This process helps you get more information based on single data points.
+- Data enrichment: This process helps you get a wealth of reliable information, starting with very little.

-- Labeling: Fraud investigation software should let you mark fraudulent cases and non-fraudulent ones.
+- Labeling: Fraud investigation software should let you mark fraudulent cases and non-fraudulent ones, both for reference and to train machine learning modules, if any.

 - Risk rules: The next step is to create rules based on your fraud data.
 For instance, an extremely simplified rule would be VPN users = fraudsters.